sophyzhou/presentation4/Customization.md

 ##Extensions

-Extensions are a close relative to categories, but it can only be added to a class for which you have the source code at compile time (the class is compiled at the same time as the class extension).
+Extensions are a close relative to categories, but they can only be added to a class for which you have the source code at compile time.
+The class is compiled at the same time as the class extension.
 Here are some important points about extensions one should notice:

 - Unlike category, an extension cannot be declared for any class, only for the classes that have original implementation.
 - Any method or variable declared inside the extensions is not accessible even to the inherited classes.

-The syntax to declare a extension uses the **@interface** keyword, and it just adds parentheses.
-But it does not indicate any inheritance from a subclass.
+The syntax to declare a extension is by adding parentheses after the class name.
+Since no name is given in the parentheses, extensions are often called as *anonymous categories*.

 ```
 @interface ClassName ()